Hope Is Here

 If you or someone you know feels overwhelmed, depressed, or even suicidal, please don’t hesitate to reach out.
 For free and confidential emotional support, call or text the 988 Suicide & Crisis Lifeline 24/7.

-or even suicidal thoughts, reach out
+If you experience anxiety, depression, or even suicidal thoughts, reach out

 Even though it’s harder to recognize, mental illness is just as serious as physical illness.